 Why Growth Hacking is important

 So this post wasn’t intended to focus on tearing down a trend.
 Growth hacking and sales hacking are drawing attention to some huge changes in the world.
 One such change is the increasing utility of technology.
 The other is the convergence of marketing and sales.
+In terms of marketing, businesses should be looking into whether affiliate marketing is a useful growth strategy for them – in recent years, it has proved effective for those working in the casino industry.

 In my post on whether sales is a trade or a profession, I made the case that sales has some catching up to do.
 In this new world, the modern sales leader has to learn even more areas of expertise.
 They’re expected to know how to lead, they need to know how to generate and understand metrics, they need to know how to drive inbound leads…